Music of Spain: Extremadura

 Having long been the poorest part of Spain, Extremadura is a largely rural region known for the Portuguese influence on its music.
 As in the northern regions of Spain, there is a rich repertoire for tabor pipe music.
 The zambomba friction-drum (similar to Portuguese sarronca or Brazilian cuica) is played by pulling on a rope which is inside the drum.
 It is found throughout Spain.
 The jota is common, here played with triangles, castanets, guitars, tambourines, accordions and zambombas.

 Murcia

 Murcia is a region in the south-east of Spain which, historically, experienced considerable Moorish colonisation, is similar in many respects to its neighbour, Andalusia.
 The guitar-accompanied cante jondo Flamenco style is especially associated with Murcia as are rondallas, plucked-string bands.
 Christian songs, such as the polyphonic chant of the Auroro singers, are traditionally sung a cappella, sometimes accompanied by the sound of church bells, and cuadrillas are festive songs primarily played during holidays, like Christmas.

 Navarre and La Rioja

 Navarre and La Rioja are small northern regions with diverse cultural elements.
+Bordered by Aragon and the Basque Autonomous Community, they also share much of the music found in those two regions.
 Northern Navarre is Basque in language, while the Southern section shares more Aragonese features.
-The jota is also known in both Navarre and La Rioja.
+The jota genre is also known in both Navarre and La Rioja.
 Both regions have rich dance and dulzaina (shawm) traditions.
 Txistu (tabor pipe) and dulzaina ensembles are very popular in the public celebrations of Navarre.